arashnm80/arashnm80.github.io/quotes.md

 > I can do whatever the fu*k I can do.

-> To become great, first I should learn how to become good.
+> To become great, I should become good first.

 > No matter how much I can stretch, in the end I have a limited rope.
 The challenge is to maximize the area.